 On the earlier of (i) the first Business Day after December 31, 2009 and (ii) the fifth Business Day after the occurrence of a Triggering Event (such Business Day, the "Transfer Date"), the Trust established on the Issuance Date (the "Original Trust") will transfer and assign all of its assets and rights to a newly created successor trust (the "Successor Trust") with substantially identical terms, except that (i) the Successor Trust will not have the right to purchase new Equipment Notes and (ii) Delaware law will govern the Original Trust and New York law will govern the Successor Trust.
 The institution acting as Trustee of the Original Trust (the "Original Trustee") will also act as Trustee of the Successor Trust (the "New Trustee").
 The New Trustee will assume the obligations of the Original Trustee under each transaction document to which the Original Trustee was a party.
 Upon the effectiveness of such transfer, assignment and assumption, the Original Trust will be liquidated and each of the Certificates will represent the same percentage interest in the Successor Trust as it represented in the Original Trust immediately prior to such transfer, assignment and assumption.
 Unless the context otherwise requires, all references in this Prospectus Supplement to the Trust, the Trustee, the Pass Through Trust Agreement and similar terms shall apply to the Original Trust until the effectiveness of such transfer, assignment and assumption, and thereafter shall be applicable with respect to the Successor Trust.
 If for any reason such transfer, assignment and assumption cannot be effected to the Successor Trust, the Original Trust will continue in existence until it is effected.
-The Original Trust may be treated as a partnership for U.S. Federal Income Tax Consequences".
+The Original Trust may be treated as a partnership for U.S. federal income tax purposes.
+The Successor Trust will, in the opinion of Tax Counsel, be treated as a grantor trust.
+See "Certain U.S. Federal Income Tax Consequences".